jared1980/weeklystatus/docs/jared-22H2.md

 #### VPN
   - ✅ [6/23] Fix GUI may hang if tethering is disabled during count down to tethering.

+#### Active Service
+  - ✅ [7/13] Fix active service lists for WAN/LAN are blanked when WAN interface is down

 #### Hybrid
   - ✅ Hybrid reorder fine tune